tagion/tagion/documents/architecture/Collector.md

   - Request and retrieve archives from the [DART](/documents/architecture/DART.md) Service.

 Output:
-  - A Contract and with valid DART archieves, the signed inputs.
+  - A Contract and with valid DART archives, the signed inputs.

  The service does the following: